N4M154/Run_Down/README.md

 ## 📊 Prediction Feature

 Get a sneak peek into the future!
-Our prediction feature calculates winning percentages based on historical team data loaded from team_values.txt.
+Our prediction feature calculates winning percentages based on historical team data loaded from a preloaded text-file.

 ## 🛠️ Customization